Updated September 7, 2021

 - If you are providing employment benefits like insurance, pension, or paid leave

-- If you have given the contractor business cards or an email address that align them with your sanctuary
+- If you have given the contractor business cards or an email address that aligns them with your sanctuary

-- If you treat them in very similar ways to your employees
+- If you treat them in very similar ways as you do your employees

 - If you provide them with their own exclusive office space at the sanctuary